-Limited TBC in-person tours will be offered monthly beginning in June.
+TBC in-person tours are limited to 8 people per session.
 Please book in-person tours at: (416)366-8080 x101.
-Please continue to visit our online Tour Videos HERE and watch our social media for live virtual Q&A sessions and live tour announcements.
+Please continue to visit our online Tour Videos HERE and watch our social media for live virtual.

 TBC programming continues online – please check our social media for updates and announcements about events!

 We continue to expect everyone who enters TBC to participate in the following measures.
 Those who do not will be asked to leave.

-- Answer our screening questions before entering the space and provide your contact details in case contact tracing is needed.
+- Answer the posted screening questions before entering the space.
 Please DO NOT come to TBC if you are ill.

 - Maintain distance of 2 metres (six feet) from anyone who is not living in your household group.
 Ask TBC staff if you need a distanced location to take a meal break.

 The limit on support people accompanying a person attending a clinic (eg. Seventh Generation Midwives, Infant Hearing screening Program) is set by the healthcare provider.
 Please check with your midwife or other provider.

 We continue to encourage people with children under 12 years of age to look for alternatives for child-minding, but we will not refuse children entry unless they screen positive (answer ‘YES’ to any of the screening questions).
 Children will be counted towards limits of support people and towards capacity limits in rooms and spaces within the facility, and children are expected to mask, distance and do hand hygiene in ways appropriate to their capacity.
 If you bring children to TBC, someone in your group must continue to care for them while on site.

 We are maintaining capacity limits for TBC birth rooms.
 Capacity limits apply to all visitors, family, and support persons.
 Please respect the requests and instructions of TBC Staff, midwives and students regarding where there is space for you within the facility.

 If you are planning to give birth at TBC, in the weeks leading up to your due date, you and your support people should: